brianvanburken/brianvanburken.github.io/_posts/2025-02-07-caching-elm-dependencies-on-github-actions.md

 ### 3. Install Dependencies Using the Temporary File Trick

-To ensure all dependencies are installed before the main build step, use the following command to create a temporary file and compile it to force dependency installation:
+To ensure all dependencies are installed before the main build step, use the following command to create a temporary file and compile it, forcing dependency installation.
+This should be included in the `steps:` section of your workflow file:

 ```yaml
 - name: Install Elm dependencies